Dustin Hillenburg

-Dustin Hillenburg (born April 19, 2001) is an American professional stock car racing driver and team owner who last competed part-time in the ARCA Menards Series, driving the No. 11 Toyota for Fast Track Racing, and part-time in the ARCA Menards Series West, driving the No. 12 Toyota for FTR.
+Dustin Hillenburg (born May 11, 2001) is an American professional stock car racing driver and team owner who currently competes part-time in the ARCA Menards Series, driving the No. 10/11 Ford/Toyota for Fast Track Racing.
 He is the son of former racing driver Andy Hillenburg, who is the owner of FTR.

 Racing career

 In 2025, it was revealed that Hillenburg would make his debut in the ARCA Menards Series at Madison International Speedway, driving the No. 11 Toyota for Fast Track Racing. where after placing sixteenth in practice, he qualified in nineteenth, and finished in sixteenth.
-Later that year, it was revealed that Hillenburg will make his debut in the ARCA Menards Series West at the Las Vegas Motor Speedway Bullring, this time driving the No. 12 Toyota for FTR.
+Later that year, it was revealed that Hillenburg would make his debut in the ARCA Menards Series West at the Las Vegas Motor Speedway Bullring, this time driving the No. 12 Toyota for FTR.

+In 2026, it was revealed that Hillenburg would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving for FTR, where he set the 62nd quickest time between the two sessions held.

 Motorsports results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)